MrMicrowaveOven/AlgorithmsCurriculum/rs-new/data_structs_and_algs/big_o.md

 values for `n`.
 We care about average case and worst case, not best case.

+#### What we do with constant coefficients

+Oftentimes, you'll have some constant coefficients in the analysis.
+Because we care about the time complexity as `n` grows very, very large, we usually will simply throw out the constant.
+We care more about the *class of complexity* than about the precision of the complexity analysis.

 ## Examples

 ### Linear time complexity